6 Mistakes When Trying Build Muscle

 This is another common mistake you’ll see across gyms.

-The big exercises use the most amount of muscle, and so will build the most muscle.
+The big exercises use the most amount of muscle and are exercises that you can progressively overload forever.
+You'll never outgrow the barbell lifts.

 Base your routine around these exercises,